Author byline as per print journal: Andrea Laslop, MD; Jian Wang, MD, PhD; Robin Thorpe, PhD, FRCPath

 Biosimilars in Saudi Arabia

-Dr Jian Wang, Canada, explained that the number of indications a biosimilar has varies depending on the country.
+Dr Jian Wang, Health Canada, explained that the number of indications a biosimilar has varies depending on the country.
 A biosimilar might have 10 indications in the US, but only eight in Canada.
-It cannot claim that it has 10 in Canada if the Canadian reference product only has 8.
+It cannot claim that it has 10 in Canada if the Canadian reference product only has eight.

 Dr Ekman explained that EMA approves a product rather than batches.
 The approval process ensures consistent manufacturing, limiting batch-to-batch variation.
 Both Drs Ekman and Thorpe explained that the original approval is designed to take into account immunogenicity, usually including between six to 12 months of comparative immunogenicity data.
 The original approval should provide assurance, but pharmacovigilance is needed – as it is for all drugs.